-If the plants are in the ground and the forecast is for temperatures below 50 degrees, thy need to be covered.
+If the plants are in the ground and the forecast is for temperatures below 50 degrees, they need to be covered.
 Try these simple ideas:

 - Mulch with straw, pine needles, or regular garden mulch to keep the plant roots warm.

 - Cover with a paper sack, but try to get the entire plant covered down to the root.
 You can use plastic bags the same way, using wood stakes to hold the bags in place over the plants.
 Yet another option is to wrap the plants in newspaper (or newspaper followed by plastic) and secure with clothespins.
 Try to cover the entire plant, however, not just the top.

-- Use sheets or tarps to cover the plants before the temperature drops and hold in place with rocks or stakes.
+- Use sheets or tarps to cover the plants before the temperature drops.
+Hold the tarps in place with rocks or stakes.

 - Many people who grow peppers use black plastic mulch throughout the growing season to retain warmth around the plant's base and then use plastic covers as the plant matures.